 Richard Robles, Launch and Recovery Team

 Richard Robles has supported James Cameron on seven previous deep-ocean expeditions.
 Specializing in launch and recovery and amphibious support, he has played critical roles in operations at sea, among them the return to Titanic chronicled in Ghosts of the Abyss and the exploration of hydrothermal vent sites featured in Aliens of the Deep.
 A Gulf War veteran and former member of the 15th Marine Expeditionary Unit, Robles has a background in special operations and degrees in computer science and criminal justice.
-On the DEEPSEA CHALLENGE, Rich functions as coxswain, among other roles, in expedition logistics, operations, and support.
+On the DEEPSEA CHALLENGE, Rich functioned as coxswain, among other roles, in expedition logistics, operations, and support.